VA, VISN 20, and NW MIRECC History

 VA, DoD, Military Services, and collaborating organizations mark Warrior Care Month in November of each year.
 Warrior Care Month highlights the strength and resilience – physically, mentally, and spiritually – of our wounded, ill, and injured service members and their families and caregivers.
 The DoD Warrior Care Recovery Coordination Program and military services’ Wounded Warrior Programs provide comprehensive resources to assist recovering Service members and support spouses, families, and caregivers to meet their needs and achieve their goals.
 The wounded, ill, and injured population is broad, and includes not just the visibly wounded or injured.
 Many of the Service members going through recovery are suffering through a serious illness or dealing with post-traumatic stress or traumatic brain injury.
 Adaptive sports and reconditioning activities help wound warriors develop and enhance their skills in multiple domains of wellness, which can transfer to the job market and lead to success in other areas of life.

 It is important for wounded warriors to know that they are not alone; there is a community that supports them in their challenges and recognizes their success.
 Building connections, sharing resources, and finding strength together helps wounded warriors understand that they aren’t alone.
-Wounded warrior support programs seek to build connections within the community to lessen the sense of isolation often felt by those members.
-NW MIRECC and VA Portland Healthcare System (VAPORHCS) played a significant role in co-leading Oregon's post-deployment effort.
+Wounded warrior support build connections within the community to lessen the sense of isolation often felt by those members.
+NW MIRECC and VAPORHCS played a significant role in co-leading Oregon's post-deployment effort.
 PVAMC added additional Neuro-Psychologist staff to clinically identify and manage Veterans suffering from TBI.
 Working with Oregon Department of Veterans Affairs (ODVA) and ONG; NW MIRECC, VAPORHCS, and PVAMC contributed to the development of the ODVA website for a comprehensive resource directory for available services and materials.
-Outreach efforts for returning Servicemembers included the development of Unseen Injuries - Medical Information for Combat Veterans led by ODVA.
-The post-deployment efforts received national recognition in both VA and ONG.
+ODVA, founded in 1945, led outreach efforts for Service members including development of Unseen Injuries - Medical Information for Combat Veterans led by ODVA.
 Post Deployment Summits were held with various federal and state agencies, along with Veterans organizations.
 The Post Deployment Summits helped all aspects of Veterans return to civilian life.
-NW MIRECC has adapted its mission to more readily address the most critical needs of Veterans in this region: PTSD and its associated conditions; mTBI, SUD, AUD, chronic musculoskeletal pain, post-concussive headaches, and dementia.
+Oregon's post-deployment efforts received national recognition in both VA and ONG.
+NW MIRECC has adapted its mission to more readily address the most critical needs of Veterans in this region: PTSD and its associated conditions; mTBI, SUD, AUD, chronic pain, post-concussive headaches, and dementia.
 The following three factors compelled NW MIRECC to make this shift:

 VHA's Community Living Centers (CLC) (VA Nursing Homes) are for Veterans who do not need hospital or nursing home care but cannot live alone because of medical or serious mental illness.
 VA's Domiciliary has evolved from a "Soldiers' Home" to become an active clinical rehabilitation and treatment program for male and female Veterans and domiciliary programs are is now integrated with the Mental Health Residential Rehabilitation and Treatment Programs (MH RRTPs).
 In 2010, the VA's Domiciliary Care programs and RRTPs were merged into a single system of residential care to become a Mental Health Residential Rehabilitation Treatment Program (MH RRTP).
 The primary goal of the MH RRTP is to provide treatment and rehabilitation services to Veterans who have mental health and substance use disorders that are often complex and co-occur with medical concerns and psychosocial needs, such as employment and housing.
 Veterans may stay for a short time or, in rare instances, for the rest of their lives.
 MH RRTP is the umbrella term for the array of programs and services that comprise mental health residential care.
 The term MH RRTP refers to those programs currently designated as Domiciliary RRTPs which may include Domiciliary Care for Homeless Veterans, Domiciliary Substance Use Disorder Programs, Domiciliary PTSD Programs, General Domiciliary Programs (General DOM), and Compensated Work Therapy (CWT) – Transitional Residence (TR).
 MH RRTPs CWT-TR is designed for Veterans participating in Compensated Work Therapy and who are in the process of transitioning to successful independent community living.
 VHA also provides RRTP for Veterans to overcome SUD problems from AUD to life-threatening addiction.